vfarcic/devops26/manuscript/17-progressive-delivery.md

 ...
 ```

-As we can see, staging environment does not have the `istio-injection=enabled` label so Istio will not inject sidecars and, as a result, it will not work there.
+As we can see, the staging environment does not have the `istio-injection=enabled` label, so Istio will not inject sidecars and, as a result, it will not work there.
 Given that we already elaborated that staging and production should be as similar as possible, if not the same, we'll add the missing label so that Istio works in both.

 ```bash
 kubectl label namespace \